 Students in the program are not passive recipients of information about their intellectual heritage.
 Rather, they respond to great works in an interdisciplinary way, challenging the ideas expressed in the works and challenging their own ideas as well, thus joining in the great conversation of men and women through the ages about perennial issues of human life.

-The Great Conversation challenges students to share ideas orally and in writing, to focus thoughts into constructive, organized patterns, to explore difficult ideas and themes through discussion with classmates, led by experienced instructors.
+Enduring Questions challenges students to share ideas orally and in writing, to focus thoughts into constructive, organized patterns, to explore difficult ideas and themes through discussion with classmates, led by experienced instructors.
 Class discussion will very likely test beliefs, pique curiosity, and shatter preconceptions.

-When Great Conversation students encounter great works of art, they read epics, plays, paintings, and novels, and philosophical, political, and religious documents.
-They become acquainted with works from Genesis to The Origin of Species created by artists from Homer to Picasso.
+Enduring Questions students encounter great works of art including epics, plays, paintings, and novels, as well as philosophical, political, and religious documents.
+They become acquainted with works from Genesis to The Origin of Species, created by artists and thinkers from Plato to Jorge Luis Borges.